AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ### Data augmentation

-In use cases where your operational data is stored within both the chosen region and cross-region, OCS may process operational data from namespace region in a different region.
-OCS then adds and processes additional operational data from the other region before it displays in your browser session.
+In use cases where your operational data is stored within both the chosen region and cross-region, OCS may process data from the chosen region in a different region.
+OCS then adds and processes additional operational data from the cross-region before it displays in your browser session.
 In these instances, your data from both regions resides in the cross-region processing service memory up to several hours.

 ### Temporary storage